natbtw/Dev-Tools/README.md

 - [Asset Ripper](https://github.com/AssetRipper/AssetRipper/releases/latest) - Hella great for decompiling or grabbing the assets of Unity Games, easy to use and friendly gui!

-- [Utiny Ripper](https://github.com/mafaca/UtinyRipper) - Another Unity Game Decompiler
+- [Utiny Ripper](https://github.com/mafaca/UtinyRipper) - Another Unity Game Decompiler (Better for older games, and don't forget to use dnSpy to get the scripts)

 - [dnSpy](https://github.com/dnSpy/dnSpy/releases/tag/v6.1.8) - Pretty good for decompiling apps made in Csharp with Visual Studio (or unity games)